Update: User-Agent Client Hints Progress 2022 Q4

 If you are in advertising or use device detection in any way, you need to make adjustments to keep your device detection accurate.
 Hopefully, you already use WURFL device detection, because WURFL has already made changes to integrate User-Agent Client Hints, recognize frozen user-agent strings, and reconcile these two sources to ensure accuracy.

 If you have a home-grown system that is suffering from poor accuracy, that is not a surprise.
 Most user-agent parsers (both home-grown and open source) are inaccurate 22% of the time.
 Read more about why that accuracy is getting worse.
 Keeping track of new devices is difficult enough for companies for whom it is not their core mission.
 JavaScript hacks that do simple UA sniffing are not going to work well going forward.
-Now that frozen User-Agent Strings and User-Agent Client Hints are complicating matters, home-grown solutions are breaking quickly.
-Contact us.
-ScientiaMobile can set you up with a free 30 day trial so you can see the improvements yourself.

 Learn more about User-Agent Client Hints